Bethany Firth: Personal life

 Bethany Charlotte Firth was born on 14 February 1996 in Seaforde, County Down, Northern Ireland.
 Her father Peter is a teacher and former church minister, and her mother Lindsey is a nurse practitioner.
-She is a Christian and is a member of Christian Fellowship Church.
+She is a Christian and is a member of Comber Baptist Church.
 Firth was educated at Longstone School in Dundonald.

 Firth has a learning difficulty that causes short term memory loss.
 She therefore competes in the S14 classification.